stellarspot/atomspace-storage/README.md

 What is not implemented:
 * Atoms removing
+* Atoms key-value properties
 * Child atomspaces
+* Querying typed atoms
 * Querying atoms which contains only variable nodes
-* Querying typed atoms

 # Description